geoserver/geoserver/doc/en/developer/source/policies/security.rst

 * To volunteer, email geoserver-security@lists.osgeo.org stating your interest.

-* If you are unable to participate send an email to step down.
+* If you are unable to participate, send an email to step down.

   We understand that short term commitments can get in the way of sustainability initiatives – you are welcome to rejoin at any time.